 LIC offers plans tailored for women, focusing on their unique needs.
 These plans include savings, life cover, and financial independence to secure a brighter future.

-The LIC maturity amount is typically tax-exempt under Section 10(10D), provided the premium payments meet specific criteria.
+The tax on LIC maturity amount is typically exempt under Section 10(10D), provided the premium payments meet specific criteria.
 Understanding these tax implications is crucial for effective financial planning.
 Investing early in LIC's tax-saving plans can help you maximize your savings and reduce tax liabilities.

 Q: Is the maturity amount from LIC policies tax-free?

-Ans: Yes, the maturity amount from LIC life insurance policies is generally tax-free under Section 10(10D) of the Income Tax Act, provided certain conditions are met.
+Ans: Yes, the tax on LIC maturity amount is generally tax-free under Section 10(10D) of the Income Tax Act, provided certain conditions are met.

 Q: Are there any exceptions for disabled individuals regarding taxability?